hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/05_qc_running_fastqc_interactively.md

 ***

 > NOTE: Before we run FastQC, **you should be on a compute node** in an interactive session.
-Please run the following `srun` command if you are not on a compute node.
+Please run the following `salloc` command if you are not on a compute node.
 >
 > ```bash
-> $ srun --pty -p interactive -t 0-3:00 --mem 1G --reservation=HBC1 /bin/bash
+> $ salloc -p test -t 0-3:00 --mem 1G
 > ```
 >
 > ***An interactive session is very useful to test tools and workflows.***